 Brookfield is a medium-sized city located in the state of Wisconsin.
 With a population of 38,045 people and ten constituent neighborhoods, Brookfield is the 18th largest community in Wisconsin.

 Also of interest is that Brookfield has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Brookfield in 2018 was $57,691, which is wealthy relative to Wisconsin and the nation.
 This equates to an annual income of $230,764 for a family of four.

 Brookfield is a somewhat ethnically-diverse city.
 The people who call Brookfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brookfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Brookfield include Irish, Polish, English, and Italian.
+Important ancestries of people in Brookfield include German, Irish, Polish, English, and Italian.

 The most common language spoken in Brookfield is English.
-Other important languages spoken here include Langs. of India and Spanish.
+Other important languages spoken here include Langs. of India and Chinese.